OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 February 2002.md

 ---

 ## Afterlife & Soul Topics

 - Discussion of V's ex-husband confirmed he called her after 22 years and has a health issue.
 - V is still legally married; he never remarried or divorced.
 - Guidance was to "fill life with joy at his absence" and "release and rejoice."
 - He is not yet dying.
+- It was suggested that trying to pursue civil action against him is a waste of time.

 ---

 ## Cosmic Structure & Densities